 The main hook of Scribblenauts is that you can write ANYTHING, so of course, this page would be compulsory.
 Just to give you an idea, you can write any kid-friendly, non-proper noun (even some proper ones like Cthulhu, Albert Einstein, and Longcat) on the touch screen, and the object written is spawned.
 The game's dictionary is its greatest asset, and the dev team has repeatedly assured gaming websites that they are thinking of everything.
 It's become standard form in interviews with them to ask them a random collection of nouns to find out if they're in, or being put in, the game.
 They've been hit with things like "dialysis machine" and a specific kind of cooking pot.
+Even internet memes have made it into the later games.
 With the exception of vulgar things, trademarked characters (for obvious reasons), and abstract or really, really, really obscure nouns, they haven't been caught off-guard yet.
 (One reporter apparently stumped it with "pillory," but he notes, "That tends to get used more as a verb anyway.")

 Check out this story (somewhat NSFW).
 In short, "I FUCKING TRAVELED THROUGH TIME AND JUMPED ON A DINOSAUR AND USED IT TO KILL MOTHERFUCKING ROBOT ZOMBIES."

 The Devs got wind of that famous post, and "Feep", "Post Two One Seven" and "NeoGAF" were all plugged into the game before its final release.

 When someone actually stumped the dictionary at E3 with "Plumbob"note it may have been misspelled anyway, the dev watching the playtest got on his cellphone, chatted with someone else on the dev team, closed his phone, and told the playtester that the word would be in the final release.